ech08ravo/2019C/Components.md

 ```

-## Component Diagram 3 based on the Personalisation Engine
+## Component Diagram 4 based on the Personalisation Engine

 This diagram represents the components within the Personalisation Engine.
-The course designer is the main human actor at the controller layer here because he is the one interacting with the PE setting the boundaries of the intended course design.
+The Course Designer is the main human actor at the controller layer here because he is the one interacting with the Personalisation Engine setting the boundaries of the intended course design.
 He will also set the learning objectives and the pedagogical patterns he considers suitable for the course.
-The next component is the Product Later which contains the Learning Environment where the course will be deployed.
+The next component is the Product Layer which contains the Learning Environment where the course will be deployed.

 ![Component diagram #4](https://www.plantuml.com/plantuml/img/RP31QiCm38RlVWgHYqzzXL6QvXQeeRcL7RH466-EL6IbOuoz-vmMIWOx2ltw-7vvxvtR5qErPSxEacM2G5g4CQU2beIXuvYOe9NvAaniS4mO5MTtnV438q7p_qK3M21qyEqkFQ5ouWYdjtSQBTsem22INzT8VnhS9T24KM8QCKD0CrBUH4AeaJCP76JX2JLjxy-7mVsuZOtAj8m6FNwHFYJwLQ9vMdHyIoeyrpBDGw63FuXMs5Ho9jrGsZjbNIvQ28vKKkIwknFQumgeaTqadxnxgSLTxVwSUhSddjOdE-_zBm00)